ayushkanpur/finAI/README.md

 # finAI

-Please install python libraries with pip

 It is using locally tuned LLM so you might need it is around 300 mb.

 team-  double_dragon ID-  AI 093

 # How to run ?
+1. install python libraries with pip
+2. Download FinChat-XS in FinChat_XS_local folder with command `python fingptdown.py`
-open command line and type:   streamlit run src.py
+3. open command line and enter:  streamlit run src.py

-+ streamlit is a python based webapp framework.
++ streamlit --> python based webapp framework.